— Self-Catering Holiday Accommodation in East Yorkshire —

 Gas central heating serves every room through individual radiators.
 The thermostat in the hallway controls the overall temperature, and you can adjust individual radiators if particular rooms feel too warm or cool.
 The cottage is well insulated for its age, and the heating copes comfortably with cold Wolds winters.

 Even in the depths of January, the cottage reaches a comfortable temperature within 30 minutes of turning the heating up.
-The cost is included in your rental — you won't find a coin meter or a note about being sparing with the thermostat.
+The cost is included in your rental, so you won't find a coin meter or a note about being sparing with the thermostat.

 Wi-Fi and Connectivity

 Mobile phone reception varies by network.
 Higher ground around the cottage generally provides a signal, though it can be patchy indoors.
-This is the Yorkshire Wolds, not central London — consider it part of the escape.
+This is the Yorkshire Wolds, not central London, so consider it part of the escape.

 Interior Questions